WSSU, UNCSA create four research design studios at CDI

 These four studios have been created:

 - Spatial Justice Studio: This studio focuses on exploring alternative possibilities for urban areas and ways to achieve more equitable urban futures through active research, engaged teaching practices and community-based participatory research.
-The studio is led by Dr. Russell Smith, associate professor of geography at WSSU.
+The studio is led by Dr. Russell Smith, professor of geography at WSSU.

 - The Health+Art (HeART) Studio: This studio aims to bring health and the arts together to develop strategies and approaches that address total wellness – mental, physical, emotional, spiritual – across diverse communities.
 The studio is co-chaired by Dr. Melicia Whitt-Glover, executive director of WSSU’s Center of Excellence for the Elimination of Healthcare Disparities (CEEHD), and Dr. Tanya Walker-Bethea, assistant professor of English at WSSU.

 - Information Design Studio: This studio will bring together students and faculty through information design, which includes film, graphic arts, virtual and augmented reality, music, dance, and animation, to express the results of new research at CDI and partner institutes.
 The studio is led by Dr. Nick Hristov, associate professor of biological sciences at WSSU.

 - Higher Education Design Studio (HEDstudio): Recognizing that the design process offers powerful tools for high-impact learning, the HEDstudio will bring diverse students, faculty, and professionals together into transdisciplinary research and design of performances, exhibitions, multimedia publications, and more that contribute to public knowledge and literacy.
 The studio is led by Dr. Betsy Towns, associate professor in the Division of Liberal Arts at UNCSA.